Trick or Deal with! Make These 5 Halloween Treats for About $6 - FACTS MATTER ADDISON

 If you don’t have your own classic deviled eggs recipe, you can use this one to create the bottom of this snack.
 However maintain the paprika — we’re topping them with one thing else!

 Slice every olive in half lengthwise.
-Place one full half on prime of every deviled egg.
+Place one full half on high of every deviled egg.
 Take the opposite olive half and slice it into eight skinny strips.
-Organize these across the olive halves already on the eggs to create the spider legs.
+Prepare these across the olive halves already on the eggs to create the spider legs.

 Makes 24 creepy-crawly deviled eggs.